 The department offers programs leading to professional certificates and associated supplemental certificates.
 Information on admission standards, program requirements, and other matters concerning graduate programs in the department may be obtained from the department office, the Office of Graduate Education in the College of Education, and online at www.educ.ttu.edu.

 Educational Leadership.
-The Educational Leadership Program offers a Master of Education (M.Ed.) and a Doctor of Education (Ed.D.), and a Doctor of Philosophy (Ph.D.) degree in educational leadership.
-The M.Ed. requires 36 hours of graduate coursework, and the Ed.D. requires 60 hours of coursework beyond the master's degree.
+The Educational Leadership Program offers a Master of Education (M.Ed.), a Doctor of Education (Ed.D.), and a Doctor of Philosophy (Ph.D.) degree in educational leadership.
+The M.Ed. requires 36 hours of graduate coursework, and the doctorate degrees require 60 hours of coursework beyond the master's degree.
 Graduate preparation programs are also offered for principal and superintendent professional certification.
-Degree programs and certification programs have different requirements, but many courses will apply to both and are explained online at http://cms.educ.ttu.edu/education/graduate/psychology-and-leadership/educational_leadership.php.
+Degree programs and certification programs have different requirements, but many courses will apply to both and are explained at www.depts.ttu.edu/education/graduate/psychology-and-leadership/educational_leadership.php.

-The Ed.D. in Higher Education requires completion of 96 credit hours beyond the baccalaureate.
-The Ph.D. in Higher Education–Higher Education Research also requires 96 credit hours beyond the baccalaureate.
+The Ed.D. in Higher Education requires completion of 90 credit hours beyond the baccalaureate.
+The Ph.D. in Higher Education–Higher Education Research requires 96 credit hours beyond the baccalaureate.
 As part of the credit hour requirements, candidates for both the Ed.D. and the Ph.D. are required to demonstrate proficiency in independent research in higher education culminating in the completion of a dissertation.
 For further information, see the program website at www.depts.ttu.edu/education/graduate/psychology-and-leadership/higher_education.php.